-The wind resistance of sealed asphalt shingles is directly related to the ability of the sealed shingle to resist the force of the wind acting to lift the shingle from the shingle below.
+6.1 The wind resistance of sealed asphalt shingles is directly related to the ability of the sealed shingle to resist the force of the wind acting to lift the shingle from the shingle below.
 This test method employs the measured resistance of the shingle to mechanical uplift after sealing under defined conditions, in a calculation which determines whether this resistance exceeds the calculated force induced by wind passing over the surface of the shingle.
-Natural wind conditions differ with respect to intensity, duration, and turbulence; while these conditions were considered, and safety factors introduced, extreme natural variations are beyond the means of this test method to simulate.
+Natural wind conditions differ with respect to intensity, duration, and turbulence; while these conditions were considered, and assumptions that specify higher than actual loads are used, extreme natural variations are beyond the means of this test method to simulate.

-Note 2—The assumptions used in the calculations for the classes in 4.1 cover the requirements for the majority of the asphalt shingle roofs installed.
-If environmental factors are outside those used in the calculations for these classes, such as ground roughness D, building heights greater than 60 ft tall, building use categories III or IV and other exposures as defined by ASCE-7, other calculations are required.
-Consult the shingle manufacturer for the specific shingle’s DCp, EI, L, L1, and L2 values needed to complete these calculations.
+Note 4: The assumptions used in the calculations for the classes in p, EI, L, L1, and L2 values needed to complete these calculations. cover the requirements for the majority of the asphalt shingle roofs installed.
+If environmental factors are outside those listed above as used in the calculations for these classes, other calculations are required to determine the required shingle class based on project-specific conditions; refer to for additional information and calculation examples.
+Consult the shingle manufacturer for the specific shingle’s DC

-Note 3— The entire field of wind engineering is based on use of small-scale models in wind tunnels using wind speeds much lower than the full-scale values.
-Building Codes permit testing of this type to replace the analytical provisions of the Building Code through the provisions of ASCE 7.
-(See Appendix X1 for details and references.)
+Note 6: The entire field of wind engineering is based on use of small-scale models in wind tunnels using wind speeds much lower than the full-scale values.
+Building Codes permit testing of this type to replace the analytical provisions of the Building Code through the provisions of ASCE 7-16.
+(See for details and references.)

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.